yosi-dediashvili/SubiT/design/providers.md

 **provider_name:** The name of the provider as it appears in the ProviderNames class.

-**languages (optional):** List of Language objects that specify the languages that the provider will use.
-If omitted, the function will use the languages specified in SubiT's configuration.
+**languages:** List of Language objects that specify the languages that the provider will use.

 **requests_manager_factory (optional):** The factory function of the requests manager.
 We allow passing of the function in order for us to be able to bypass